 Our Philosophy

-The Department of Medicine is pleased to welcome your interest in postgraduate training at Stony Brook.
-Our comfortable learning environment fosters your development into excellent physicians and leaders.
+The Department of Medicine is pleased to excited your interest in postgraduate training at Stony Brook.
+Our supportive learning environment fosters your development into excellent physicians and leaders.
 As Suffolk County’s only tertiary care center, residents enjoy learning from our diverse and large catchment population.
-We are proud of our residents and through camaraderie and openness to resident feedback, we are always looking for innovative ways to improve our residency program.
+Our Internal Medicine Residency Program is built on a foundation of camaraderie, collaboration, and mutual support among residents, faculty, and staff.
+With a commitment for innovation and excellence, we actively seek resident feedback and remain open to new ideas that drive continuous growth.
+Through this culture of openness and progress, we prepare compassionate, skilled, and forward-thinking physicians ready to thrive in an evolving healthcare landscape.

 Our Strengths